Magnetic Coupling Localization for Wireless Microrobots

 Project Description:

-Magnetic Coupling Localization (MCL) is a promising technique for tracking wireless microrobots in real-time, even in environments where ultrasound (US) localization is unreliable due to wave reflectors.
-This project aims to improve the accuracy, robustness, and real-time performance of MCL by refining the localization algorithm and testing its effectiveness in different conditions.
+Magnetic Coupling Localisation (MCL) is a promising technique for tracking wireless microrobots in real-time, even in environments where ultrasound (US) localisation is unreliable due to wave reflectors.
+This project aims to improve the accuracy, robustness, and real-time performance of MCL by refining the localisation algorithm and testing its effectiveness in different conditions.
 The student will implement and evaluate improvements in signal processing, fusion techniques, and experimental validation.

 Research Objectives: